 Jim: But it’s an...

-Jim: ...Indirect way to do it which is much more comfortable.
-That's what I love about it - God Made All of Me.
-But I want to also encourage, uh, the parents to be on alert and have that vigilance.
-So, what are some of those things external to the child's behavior?
-So, we dealt with that.
-But when you're looking at environment, and you're looking at babysitters, and you're looking at extended family members and all those kinds of things, it sounds horrible that you, as a parent, would even have to have that in the back of your mind.
-But what are some of those queuing things, again, not related to your child's behavior but just knowing the family or the neighbors well enough?
-What are some things you can be alert to, that if you're not, could pose danger?
+Jim: ...indirect way to do it which is much more comfortable.
+That’s what I love about it -.
+But I want to also encourage the parents to be on alert and have that vigilance.
+So what are some of those things external to the child’s behavior?
+So we dealt with that.
+But when you’re looking at environment, and you’re looking at babysitters, and you’re looking at extended family members and all those kinds of things, what are some things you can be alert to, that if you’re not, could pose danger?

 Justin: One for me is if someone cannot pay attention to and respect boundaries that are given.
-That's a huge red flag for me.
-So, if you say to the family members hey, like, you know, there's no reason to close the doors.
-And our girls know when kids come over they don't close the doors.
-So, if a family member had to - uh, felt that need to violate that basic boundary of shutting the doors, or if the neighbor did that, uh, that would be significant to me of why - we don't need to have the doors shut and we don't need to have secrets.
-Uh, those are important ones for me.
+That’s a huge red flag for me.
+So if you say to the family members, hey, like, you know, there’s no reason to close the doors.
+And our girls know when kids come over they don’t close the doors.
+So if a family member had to - felt that need to violate that basic boundary of shutting the doors, or if the neighbor did that, that would be significant to me of why - we don’t need to have the doors shut, and we don’t need to have secrets.
+Those are important ones for me.

-Lindsey: Well, one scenario I heard from a good friend was, um, her stepfather was trying to isolate the child.
-Like, will you come down in the basement and play with me?
+Lindsey: Well, one scenario I heard from a good friend was, her stepfather was trying to isolate the child.
+Like, “Will you come down in the basement and play with me?”
 And so, getting the child away from all other family members.
-And that... where I said that's a huge red flag, um, because there's no reason why they need to be down in the basement playing.
-Of course, you know, we don't need to walk around with fear for every person, but why can't they play upstairs with everybody?
+And that - where I said, “That’s a huge red flag, because there’s no reason why they need to be down in the basement, playing.”
+Of course, you know, we don’t need to walk around with fear from every person, but why can’t they play upstairs with everybody?
 Or you march right on down there, Mom, and you join the group.
-So anytime they're wanting to isolate a child or, uh, really single out a child with gifts and with toys and treasures to try and win their trust in a different way, I think is a big, big red flag...
+So, anytime they’re wanting to isolate a child, or really single out a child with gifts and with toys and treasures to try and win their trust in a different way, I think is a big, big red flag...

-Jim: Lindsey and Justin, let's, uh, end here because, uh, one, we're out of time, unfortunately.
-But this resource is going to be available.
-So if you're living this, it's time to pick this up and make sure it's in your toolbox.
-But as Christian parents particularly, how do we not live in fear, and be able to communicate to our children that we want you to have a full, wonderful life and not be that mom that's so panicked, Lindsey, if I could be that bold?
+Jim: Lindsey and Justin, let’s end here, because, one, we’re out of time, unfortunately.
+But this resource is gonna be available.
+So if you’re living this, it’s time to pick this up and make sure it’s in your toolbox.
+But as Christian parents, particularly, how do we not live in fear and be able to communicate to our children that we want you to have a full, wonderful life and not be that mom that’s so panicked, Lindsey, if I could be that bold?

 Lindsey: Absolutely.
 I don’t want anybody to walk around paranoid, but I feel pretty confident, as we’ve been building the foundation with our girls, even though they’re only 7 and almost 9, that they are going to tell us things.
 And that we have that level of trust of back and forth conversation that if something, God forbid, happens, we’ll address it.
 And I’ll tell them I believe you, and we’re going to look at all the options of ways that we can get help.
 But I feel like we’ve built a foundation that they feel very empowered about their body.
 And I feel empowered as the parent, that if I were going to take them to a playdate, or wherever, that I’m going to feel confident to ask who’s here?
 What grown-ups are here?
 Even going to church, I think there’s a lot of ways we assume, as Christians, that things have been taken care of with background checks and who’s in charge of our children.
 But as a parent, I have that right to ask, who’s taking my child to the bathroom?
 And so, on one level, my child is empowered, but I also feel the confidence to speak up and ask, you know, who are they around?